doitintl/doit-composer-airflow-training/src/case-study/create-nudges-dag.md

 To generate the nudges for the customers, we can load the daily exported CSV files to three tables in BigQuery.
 After that, we can run a SQL query that joins the three tables, create the nudge information, and store the results in another table.
 The DAG looks like this:

 ![case-study-dag-1](case-study-dag-1.png)

 As the CSV files are on GCS and we need to load them to BigQuery, we need an Operator that can do GCS to BigQuery.
-Because building a custom Operator, GCS to BigQuery is a pretty generic job, let's search in [Astronomer Registry](https://registry.astronomer.io/) to see if Airflow has it in the built-in libraries.
+Because building a custom Operator, GCS to BigQuery is a pretty generic job, let's search in [Astronomer Registry](https://registry.astronomer.io/) to see if Airflow has it in the built-in libraries:

 ![GCS-to-BQ-search](GCS-to-BQ-search.png)

 Yay, there it is!
-From it's [document](https://registry.astronomer.io/providers/google/modules/gcstobigqueryoperator/#example-dags), let's create our three data load tasks:
+From it's [documentation](https://registry.astronomer.io/providers/google/modules/gcstobigqueryoperator/#example-dags), let's create our three data load tasks:

 `code/dags/9_generate_nudges_dag.py`
 ```python